Spectroscopy and Radiative Decays of $\Omega_{ccc}$ and $\Omega_{bbb}$ Baryons in a Quark-Diquark Model: Methodology

 where $\alpha_{i}'s$ are the free parameters fitted to replicate the short distance behavior of $\alpha_{s}\left(Q^{2}\right)$ predicted by QCD.
 The numerical values for the parameters are $\alpha_{1}=0.15$, $\alpha_{2}=0.15$, $\alpha_{3}=0.20$, and $\gamma_{1}=1/2$, $\gamma_{2}=\sqrt{10}/2$, $\gamma_{3}=\sqrt{1000}/2$ \cite{73}.
 Since the baryon and diquark consists of identical heavy quarks, the Pauli exclusion principle must be satisfied for both.
 Given that the color wavefunction of the baryon is antisymmetric, and the flavor wavefunction is symmetric, implying that the combined spin and spatial parts must be symmetric to maintain the overall antisymmetry of the total wavefunction \cite{40}.
 For $S$- and $D$-wave diqaurk states, the spatial wavefunction is symmetric, necessitating a symmetric spin configuration, which corresponds to a spin $1$ diquark.
 In contrast, for $P$-wave diquark states, where the spatial part is antisymmetric, the spin component must also be antisymmetric, resulting in a spin $0$ diquark \cite{40}.
 Once the diquark masses are determined, the baryon masses are calculated using Eq. \eqref{eqfinal}, with the parameters $m_{1}$ and $m_{2}$ replaced by the diquark mass $m_{d}$ and the mass of the third quark $m_{q}$, respectively.
 The quark–diquark interaction is described by the potential

 The spin-dependent interactions, included perturbatively to remove the degeneracy among baryon states is expressed as \cite{40,77,78}

 Here $\vec{L} = \vec{L}_{d} + \vec{L}_{q}$, where $\vec{L}_{d}$ corresponds to the orbital angular momentum between the quarks inside the diquark, and $\vec{L}_{q}$ refers to the orbital angular momentum between the diquark and the third quark.
 The spin operators for the diquark and the third quark are denoted by $\vec{S}_{d}$ and $\vec{S}_{q}$, respectively.
+It has been emphasized that the $c$ and $b$ quarks may not be sufficiently heavy for a diquark composed of these quarks to be considered as a strictly point-like object \cite{77}.
+Nevertheless, a point-like diquark is not a necessary requirement for the factorization \cite{77}.
+Corrections due to finite-size of diquarks can be addressed through the introduction of appropriate form factors \cite{40}, however these form factors introduce additional model parameters.
+Instead of introducing more parameters, we account for the internal structure of the diquark by explicitly including $\vec{L}_{d}$ and its coupling with $\vec{L}_{q}$ in spin-dependent interactions.
 The coefficients $a$, $b$, $c$, and $d$ appearing in Eq. \eqref{14} are given by \cite{79}

 There are two distinct coupling schemes used to construct the total angular momentum $\vec{J}$ of the baryon from the spin of the diquark $\vec{S}_{d}$, the spin of the third quark $\vec{S}_{q}$, and the orbital angular momentum $\vec{L}$.
 The first is the $L$–$S$ coupling scheme, where $\vec{S}_{d}$ and $\vec{S}_{q}$ are first combined to form the total spin $\vec{S}$ of the baryon.
 This spin is then coupled with $\vec{L}$ to obtain the total angular momentum $\vec{J}$.
 The corresponding basis states are written as $|^{2S+1}L_{J}\rangle=|\left[\left(L_{d}L_{q}\right)L\left(S_{d}S_{q}\right)S\right]J^{P}\rangle$.
 The second approach is the $j$–$j$ coupling scheme, which becomes more appropriate in the heavy quark limit.
 In this scheme, $\vec{L}$ first couples with $\vec{S}_{d}$ to form an intermediate angular momentum $\vec{J}_{d}$, which then combines with $\vec{S}_{q}$ to produce the total $\vec{J}$.
 The corresponding basis states are given by $|J^{P},J_{d}\rangle=|\left[\left\{\left(L_{d}L_{q}\right)LS_{d}\right\}J_{d}S_{q}\right]J^{P}\rangle$.
 The transformation between these two coupling bases is governed by the relation \cite{80}